EMDR Relational Advanced Style

 Who provides Relational EMDR type therapy?

 Stuart is a fully accredited psychotherapist who has taken Master Class CPD training in relational EMDR for psychotherapists (see competences page).
-This advanced training contained nothing not already covered in Stuart’s existing extensive psychotherapy, NLP and hypnotherapy training, even bilateral eye movement stimulation.
-He is also accredited in hypnotherapy and is very experienced in trauma work, having been in clinical practice for over 25 years.
-Stuart provides relational analytical hypnotherapy process almost indistinguishable from EMDR.
+This advanced training contained nothing not already covered in Stuart’s existing extensive psychotherapy, NLP and hypnotherapy training, even bilateral eye movement stimulation inclusing MEMI multilateral eye stimulation.
+He is also accredited in advanced hypnotherapy and is very experienced in trauma work, having been in clinical practice for over 25 years.
+Stuart provides relational analytical hypnotherapy process far more advanced than EMDR.
+He has also compelted NLP trauma based training and advanced post graduate certification in the use of Hypnosis for trauma treatment.

 EMDR, relational EMDR, trauma processing, eye movement processing for trauma, hypnosis and EMDR, psychotherapy and EMDR, trauma counselling, trauma psychotherapy, working with trauma, abuse trauma, long term trauma, Edinburgh, Glasgow, Falkirk, Scotland, Psychotherapist, Counsellor, Hypnotherapist, Hypnotist, Mindfulness.